pydanny/pydanny-event-notes/leanstartup2012/index.rst

         * Sales and marketing doesn't happen magically.
         * No matter how good your product might be, people won't come to it without sales and marketing.
+        * Critical examples: Google, SalesForce, Facebook, and Twitter have thousands of sales rep.
+        * Business applications do not sell themselves
+        * Don't rely on anything going viral